 All dwarfs are bastards in their father’s eyes.

 When Jon meets Tyrion outside, a conversation ensues, and Tyrion tries to advise Jon.
 However, Jon acts out, believing that Tyrion had it easy as he was a legitimate son.
-Tyrion tells Jon that a dwarf is seen as a bastard to his father because a dwarf is half a man.
+Tyrion tells Jon that a dwarf is seen as a bastard by his father because a dwarf is half a man.
 Tyrion tells Jon this because he also felt out of place among the Lannisters.
-His brother and sister were full-fledged handsome and beautiful, and their features made them walk with pride, but he was the black sheep, the odd one, the dwarf.
+His brother and sister were full-fledged handsome, and beautiful, and their features made them walk with pride, but he was the black sheep, the odd one, the dwarf.

 A wife is allowed to yearn for her husband, and if a mother needs her daughters close, who can tell her no?